-Representation Reference Consultee/Agent Question Comment Summary Officer Response 2220000 development in its own right.
-Other land is also being promoted for potential development between Alrewas and Lichfield (part of the previously promoted as Brookhay Villages) and Tarmac will continue to discuss shared opportunities with those landowners and development promoters.
-24. The proposal being put forward on Tarmac land does not undermine the wider opportunity being pursued as the form of a larger new settlement would likely comprises a series of connected villages or neighbourhoods.
-The GBHMA Strategic Housing Needs Study Stage 3 (2016) supports this the prospect of new settlements being phased to deliver smaller developments in the short-term but with the ability to expand over time.
-Tarmac's land provides an opportunity to deliver either a Garden Village on its own as a key phase of a larger new settlement in the Alrewas/Fradley area.
+Representation Reference Consultee/Agent Question Comment Summary Officer Response Reference Consultee/Agent Question development born right.
+Other land is also being promoted for potential development between Alrewas and Lichfield (part of the previously promoted as brookhay Villages) and Tarmac will continue to discuss shared opportunities with those landowners and development promoters.
+2.1.
+The proposal being put forward on Tarmac land does not undermine the wider opportunity being pursued as the form of a larger new settlement would likely comprises a series of connected villages or neighbourhoods.
+The GBHAN Strategic Housing beeds Study Stategic 120(16) supports this the prospect of new settlements being phased to deliver either a Garden Village on its own as a key phase of a larger new settlement in the Alrewas/Fradley area.
+Officer Response SI0760 Mike Smith, Walsall Borough Council 10 Strategic objectives 6, 7 and 8 should refer additionally to helping to meet the housing and resulting employment needs arising from the wider housing market area as well as residents of Lichfield District.

-Dana 125

-₽

-+

-ች

-Mike Smith, Strategic objectives 6, 7 and 8 should refer additionally to helping to meet the housing and resulting employment needs arising

-510750 Walsall Borough 10 from the wider housing market area as well as residents of Lichfield District.
 The Review does include reference to the GBHMA shortfall.
-However it is recognised that the Plan Review will need to deal

-SIO760 Council 10 1 with cross boundary issues
+However it is recognised that the Plan Review will need to dea with cross boundary issues